iandunn/quick-navigation-interface/readme.txt

 == Frequently Asked Questions ==

 = I'm pressing the ` key, but nothing happens =

+There are a few likely causes for this:

+1. The page hasn't finished loading yet.
+Make sure you wait until the circle in the title bar has stopped spinning.
-Make sure you're not focused on an input field (like a text area or a button), and then try again.
-You can click anywhere outside an input field (like the page's background) to move the focus off of the input field.
+1. The cursor could be focused on an input field (like a text area or a button).
+Try clicking anywhere outside an input field (like the page's background) to move the focus off of the input field, and then try to open the interface again.

-This could also happen if JavaScript execution has been halted because of errors on the page, which is most likely caused by another plugin.
-Try disabling all other plugins temporarily, and see if that solves the problem.

-Also, make sure you're not mistaking it for the ' (single-quote) key.
+1. You might be mistaking the \` (backtick) key for the ' (single-quote) key.
 You need to press the backtick key, which is normally located above the `tab` key and left of the `1` key.
+1. JavaScript execution might have been halted because of errors on the page, which would most likely be caused by the theme or another plugin.
+You can check your browser's error console for details, and send the error to the plugin's developer.
+To work around it, try disabling all other plugins temporarily, and switching to one of the Core themes, and see if that solves the problem.
+If it does, turn them back on one-by-one until you isolate which one is causing the problem.

 = Why doesn't the content I'm searching for show up? =